 Aside from the body’s large empty space, the Thinline Tele has that unique quality that makes it stand out from the competition.
 The tone still has hints of the vintage Tele vibe, or the “twang,” but the guitar’s semi-hollowness and the two wide-range humbuckers add something entirely new to the mix.
 These are some of the best electric guitar pickups that are currently available for any guitar, in our view.
 The guitar’s tones are deep, open, and expansive, just what you’d expect from a semi-hollow instrument, yet the humbuckers, in contrast to other pickups, offer surprising clarity.
 No compressed, fuzzy sounds that you would often associate with a pair of inexpensive humbucking pickups.

 There are plenty of opportunities to bring home something unusual that will blow your mind.
 The Sunburst and Natural finishes are both lovely, with a really nice grain showing through on both occasions.
 There’s also an Olympic white ‘FSR’ model that’s around for a short while.
 At greater volumes, there will be a little bit more feedback than usual, but not enough to seriously disrupt a performance or practise session.
-This is the Best Squier Telecaster Guitar in 2023.
+This is the Best Squier Telecaster Guitar .

 Squier Classic Vibe ’60s Stratocaster